hydrargyrum/hydrargyrum.github.io/index-progs.md

 - [timecalc](timecalc): calculator of dates and durations
 - [morse](morse): text from/to Morse code converter, and optional beep player
 - [hibp](hibp): check if a password is leaked on "Have I Been Pwned?" (without sending it)
-- [httpshare](https://github.com/hydrargyrum/attic/tree/master/httpshare): share a directory via HTTP, like Python `http.server` but supports "Range" headers
+- [httpshare](https://github.com/hydrargyrum/attic/tree/master/httpshare): share a directory via HTTP, like `python -m http.server` but supports "Range" headers (useful if you share a media directory)

 ## File formats ##